DanielPXL/PXLed/README.md

 6. Start PXLed on your computer
 7. In the settings, edit the values and click "Apply"
     - Number of LEDs - equal to NUM_LEDS in the Arduino code
-    - Arduino Port Name - Name of the Arduino port in Winows (viewable in Device Manager)
+    - Arduino Port Name - Name of the Arduino port in Windows (viewable in Device Manager)
     - Arduino Baud Rate - equal to SERIAL_BAUD_RATE in the Arduino code
 8. Click the reset button on the Arduino and the LED strip should turn on!